-Lennon’s comeback was hotly anticipated by critics and consumers, and Lennon and Ono embarked upon a weighty promotional schedule.
+Lennon's comeback was hotly anticipated by critics and consumers, and he and Ono embarked upon a weighty promotional schedule.
 This focused mainly on the US broadcast and print media, and in the first few weeks on sale the album accordingly performed better there than in other countries.

 Double Fantasy had its worldwide release on 17 November 1980.
 In the United Kingdom it made its chart début on 22 November at number 27, and the following week rose to 14.
 Thereafter it fell to positions 25 and 46, proving that the curious collection of songs of nostalgia, domestic contentment and disco wasn't to everyone's taste.

 In the United States it fared better, charting at number 25 before rising to 12 and then 11.
 After Lennon's death on 8 December 1980, however, the public quickly grew hungry for his music, and Double Fantasy rose from 11 to number one.
 It remained at the top of the chart for eight weeks.

 In the United Kingdom it rose from 46 to number two, where it stayed for seven weeks, before peaking at number one for a fortnight from 7 February 1981.

 The first single from the album, (Just Like) Starting Over, was also a worldwide chart-topper, and subsequent singles Woman and Watching The Wheels were also commercial successes.

 Double Fantasy won the 1981 Grammy Award for Album of the Year.
 Yoko Ono received the award at a ceremony held on 24 February 1982.